 Origins of Easy Dark Chocolate Nut Bark Recipe:

-I first started making chocolate bark when I read a recipe by Bonnie Stern in the food section of the National Post.
+I first started making chocolate bark when I found a recipe by Bonnie Stern in the food section of the National Post.
 Today, variations of this recipe can be found everywhere.

 This recipe comes together in under 30 minutes and rarely lasts more that one week in my household.
-It can easily be stored for up to ten days in an airtight container.
+It can easily be stored for up to ten days in an airtight container in the fridge.

-This Easy Dark Chocolate Nut Bark Recipe will quickly become one of your favorites!
+This Dark Chocolate Nut Bark Recipe will quickly become one of your favorites!

 Easy Dark Chocolate Nut Bark Recipe